-Some historical and nutritional facts about pineapples in France.
-Including benefits of eating pineapple, a serving suggestion plus easy and healthy French dessert recipes.
+Some historical, symbolic and nutritional facts about pineapples in France.
+Including benefits of eating pineapple, serving suggestions plus easy and healthy French dessert recipes.

 Winter - Spring; October to April.

 Pineapple History and How it Came to France